quicwg/multipath/draft-ietf-quic-multipath.md

 The computed values reflect both the state of the network path and the scheduling decisions of the acknowledgement sender.
-If we assume that the PATH_ACK will be sent over the terrestrial link, because that provides the best response time, the computed RTT value for the satellite path will be about 350ms.
+If we assume that the PATH_ACK will be sent over the terrestrial link, because this decision provides the best response time, the computed RTT value for the satellite path will be about 350ms.
 This is lower than the maximum of 600ms that would be measured if the PATH_ACK came over the satellite channel, but it is still the right value for computing